rbrenelli/Offline-Toolbelt/README.md

 - Extended with batch processing and ZIP export

 This project complies with the spirit and intent of the original work and credits its source accordingly.

+### 🧹 PDF Metadata Sanitizer

+The PDF metadata sanitizer integrates:

+- **pdf-lib** for PDF document loading and manipulation
+- **Web Crypto API** for SHA-256 hashing (built-in browser standard)
+- **Custom implementation** for metadata stripping and validation

+The sanitizer removes common metadata fields that may contain sensitive information about document creation tools, authorship, and timestamps.

 ### 🔧 Open‑Source Libraries